 From an early age, everybody on the Circle C could tell that Chad was a born horseman.
 He could rope and ride and cut cattle as well as any cowhand.
 Father was proud of all of his children, and he encouraged Justin, Chad, and Mitch to pursue what they were good at.
 But he knew Chad would someday take over the ranch.

 Behind his quick temper, Chad has a tender heart.
 After all, he went out of his way to give me Taffy, and he was mighty patient when we were raising her.
 I’ve seen him carry a newborn calf just as tenderly as a mother would hold her baby.
 He’s is funny, too.
 He knows how to make me laugh when I’m feeling down.
-He can make me roll with laughter at some of his stories.
+But when he gives me “this” look, I know I’m in deep trouble.

 All in all, I wouldn’t trade Chad for any other brother in the world.
 I know it’s partly my fault for getting him riled up on occasion.
 I guess we’re too much alike.
 I think he yells at me sometimes because he’s just downright worried about me getting into another fix.
 I love him a lot!

 I always thought Chad would be so caught up in ranching that he would never have time to find himself a wife.
 By the time he turned 30, I was sure he was married to his ranch the same way those sea captains are married to their ships.
 But our whole family was sure in for a surprise!
 It’s a little bit of a story, so hang on.